by Michael McCarty

 Does Archival Ink Fade?

 Archival ink is far more resistant to fading than other dye-based inks.
-The combination of pigments and superior paper quality constitutes their “archival” status.
-Archival ink prints offer greater scratch resistance and color stability as well.
+The combination of pigments and superior paper quality constitutes its “archival” status.
+Archival ink prints also offer greater scratch resistance and color stability.

-Pigment-based inks lead to significant longevity, as they’re made from finely ground powders suspended in a liquid.
-The inks aren’t water-soluble; they dry quicker, and bind with the paper fibers to make them highly resistant to fading.
+Pigment-based inks are significantly longer-lasting, as they’re made from finely ground powders suspended in a liquid.
+The inks aren’t water-soluble, so they dry quicker and bind with the paper fibers to make them highly resistant to fading.

 What Is the Process of Pigment Printing?

 An archival digital print is printed onto paper using a high-quality inkjet printer and pigment-based ink.
 This process achieves a clear and durable finished print with excellent resolution.
-The flexibility presented by the process means you can get creative with your archival prints.
+The process’s flexibility means you can get creative with your archival prints.

 Pigment printing focuses on individual pieces, not on bulk creations.
 Details are paramount in archival pigment prints, which is why this is the ideal avenue for those who want to display their work in its best light.
-The incredible lasting power of these prints is also a huge benefit of the more intensive printing process.
+The more intensive printing process also contributes to the incredible lasting power of these prints.

 How Are Archival Prints on Canvas Used?